MLBZ521/Pwsh-JamfClassicAPI/README.md

 While it should work, I haven't tested the following functionality:
   * Invoke-JamfClassicAPI
-    * Methods
-      * DELETE
-      * PUSH
-      * PUT
-      * These include using the -Body Parameter to supply the content
     * Pipeline (To/From)
   * Set-JamfServer
     * Disable SSL Validation (For Self Signed Certs)